 Templestowe suburb profile

 Templestowe is a picturesque suburb located in Melbourne's northeastern region, approximately 17km from the CBD.
-Known for its lush greenery and spacious residential properties, Templestowe offers a serene and family-friendly environment.
-The suburb is home to several parks and reserves, including the popular Westerfolds Park, which provides ample opportunities for outdoor activities and relaxation.
-Templestowe Village serves as the local shopping and dining hub, featuring a variety of cafes, restaurants, and boutique stores.
-With its blend of natural beauty and modern conveniences, Templestowe is an attractive destination for families and nature enthusiasts seeking a peaceful suburban lifestyle.
+Known for its lush greenery and expansive parklands, Templestowe offers a serene and family-friendly environment.
+The suburb features a mix of modern homes and traditional residences, catering to diverse lifestyles.
+Templestowe is home to the popular Westerfolds Park, providing ample recreational opportunities along the Yarra River.
+With its excellent schools, local shopping precincts, and easy access to public transport, Templestowe is a sought-after location for families and professionals seeking a peaceful yet connected lifestyle.

 Templestowe property market performance